 Enter Nuxeo Insight.

-This unique and more advanced offering sets an entirely new standard for AI and content services.
+This unique and more advanced offering sets an entirely new standard for AI and Content Services Platform (CSP).
 Now that users have more than one way to leverage AI within the Nuxeo Content Services Platform, we thought it would be worth a closer look to clearly understand how the two services differ.

 Previously, Nuxeo customers had the option to integrate with existing AI providers (e.g. Google Vision, Amazon Rekognition, etc.) These services are dubbed “Generic AI.”
 While backed by powerful technology, these models possess no knowledge about your specific organization, the terminology you use, and how you work - because the algorithms are trained on general datasets from public sources that can be broadly applied to support almost any business use case.